xivsync/ellisontechnologies/web/themes/custom/ellison/README.md

 To send data to Call Tracking Metcis add the CTM Handler to your web form.
 This handler will send the following fields:

-- @todo add list

 If you need to send other field names, this will require a small code change to add the fields to the CTM handler.

 ## Author

 Tim Bednar is the initial developer for ellisontechnologies site, theme, and custom modules.

-Emulsify&reg; is a product of [Four Kitchens &mdash; We make BIG websites](https://fourkitchens.com).
+Emulsify is a product of [Four Kitchens &mdash; We make BIG websites](https://fourkitchens.com).